oziuzoma/oziuzoma-syself-devops/README.md

 ### Storage

 A container storage interface (CSI) is a plugin that mediates between the underlying storage and the cluster such that pods can make use of external storage.
-The appropriate CSI should be installed into the cluster by following its documentation.
+The appropriate CSI should be installed into the cluster by following documentation.
 Once installed, storage classes can be created and CSI can be specified as its provioner.

-Storage Classes dynamically provision the persistent volumes and defines the requirements of the volume needed.
-Pods make a claim to these PVs via a persistent volume claim (PVC) which specifies the storage class.
+Storage Classes dynamically provision the persistent volumes and define the requirements of the volume needed.
+Pods make claim to these PVs via persistent volume claim (PVC) which specifies the storage class.
 A pod makes its claim, the PV is created by the storage class and bound to the pod.

 ### Security

 This layer defines authentication and authorization to the cluster.
-Users who can have access to the cluster and the kubeconfig they will use to access the cluster and  what level of access they will have will depend on the roles, cluster roles, cluster role and role bindings.
+Users who can have access to the cluster and the kubeconfig they will use to access the cluster and  what level of access they will have depends on the roles, cluster roles, cluster role and role bindings (RBAC).
 The difference between the role and cluster role is that the role is bound to a namespace while a cluster role isn't.

 By default, all pods can communicate with eachother however we can use network policies to restrict communication.
 Network poilices are only enforced by certain CNI like Calico.
 If you use an unsupported CNI, they will be created but will not enforce restrictions.

 ### Monitoring and Observability

 We can provision open source tools like Prometheus, Grafana and Loki for continuous monitoring.
-Loki is for log aggregrationa dn can be configured to export the logs to a remote storage.
-Prometheus exports metrics from the nodes via a node exporter that will be installed on the nodes, it can also be integrated with an alert manager for alerts to notify the team via email/slack.
-Grafana is used to visualize the metrics, It will take loki and Prometheus as data sources and then use the metrics for various dashboards.
+Loki is for log aggregration and can be configured to export the logs to remote storage.
+Prometheus exports metrics from the nodes via a node exporter that is installed on the nodes, it can also be integrated with an alert manager for alerts to notify the team via email/slack.
+Grafana is used to visualize the metrics, it takes Loki and Prometheus as data sources and then use the metrics for various dashboards.

 ### Disaster Recovery and Backup